 The Q60 background suppression sensor detects when the staging area is clear of bottles or cans and the system is ready for the next layer of containers.
 The integral timing delay on the Q60 filters out any potentially unstable signal from the bottles as they move in a cluster.
 Indication is then only made when the area is truly clear and the staging area is ready for more containers.

 Slip rings are subject to constant movement which in turn leads to continuous maintenance in order to avoid degradation of the rotating electrical connection caused by normal wear and debris.
-Slip ring failure can be a very costly occurrence.
-It stops production and creates unwanted downtime.
+Slip ring failure bring production to a halt, resulting in unexpected and costly downtime.
 The DX80 wireless radios provide a non-contact solution for transmitting the sensor signals from inside the filler bowl to the control panel.
 The wireless node located on the rotary filler can be battery powered thus providing power to the sensors for a wire-free installation.
 The DX80 wireless solution eliminates the need for slip rings, helping to decrease downtime and maintenance.

 A machinery company needed a sensor able to consistently detect clear PET bottles at multiple points.Read More